 Retiring to stud in 2011 as Champion sire Street Cry’s fastest son on turf, Per Incanto’s progeny have made an immediate impact on the racetracks of New Zealand, Australia and Singapore.
 Considering these results have been achieved off a service fee of $5,000 plus GST, exciting times lie ahead.

 An immediate hit in the sale ring with his progeny’s athleticism and temperament, Per Incanto’s results have gone to a new level culminating with outstanding returns at the 2015 NZB Ready To Run Sale and 2016 Karaka Sale Series.

 Per Incanto’s three-year-olds have followed in their fathers footsteps and are training on.
-His domestic three-year-olds of 2015/16 already include dual Group placed Bella Court, Group 3 placed Shadows Cast and Listed runner-up Cantilena.
+As at 22 May 2016 Per Incanto was Leading Second Season Sire of Individual Winners, ahead of Showcasing and Makfi.
+His three-year-olds of 2015/16 include Group 1 and dual Group placed Magnum, Group 2 Wellington Guineas runner-up Glorious Beijing, dual Group placed Bella Court, Group 3 placed Shadows Cast and Listed runner-up Cantilena.

 Runners Wins Winners Stakes Wins Stakes-Placed Group 1 Wins

 Per Incanto 92 54 35 3 7 1